JoelJacobStephen/litxplore/docs/review-generation-flow.md

 ## Overview

-The LitXplore backend implements a sophisticated literature review generation system that combines arXiv paper retrieval, PDF upload processing, and AI-powered review synthesis using LangChain and Google's Gemini model.
-This document provides a comprehensive breakdown of the entire process from initial request to final review delivery.
+The LitXplore backend implements a sophisticated asynchronous literature review generation system that combines arXiv paper retrieval, PDF upload processing, and AI-powered review synthesis using LangChain and Google's Gemini model.
+The system uses a task-based architecture with background processing and real-time status polling to provide a responsive user experience during long-running review generation operations.

 ## System Architecture